usnistgov/ACMVPDocs/_sources/te/index.rst

 Introduction
 -------------

-The structured application of test evidence (TE) filtering proposed by the Test Evidence (TE) Workstream plays a crucial role in streamlining the validation process for cryptographic modules under FIPS 140-3.
+The structured application of test evidence filtering proposed by the Test Evidence (TE) Workstream plays a crucial role in streamlining the validation process for cryptographic modules under FIPS 140-3.
 By leveraging both basic and supplemental filters, the evaluation process ensures that only relevant test evidence is considered, reducing redundancy while maintaining rigorous security standards.
 This approach enhances efficiency, supports automation, and enables a more scalable validation framework.
-As the TE Workstream continues refining these methodologies, the integration of well-defined filtering criteria will further strengthen the Cryptographic Module Validation Program (CMVP), improving consistency and accuracy in compliance assessments.
+As the TE Workstream continues refining these methodologies, integrating well-defined filtering criteria will further strengthen the CMVP, improving consistency and accuracy in compliance assessments.

-The September 2024 Status Report (https://doi.org/10.6028/NIST.CSWP.37.ipd) of Automation of the NIST Cryptographic Module Validation Program (ACMVP) summarizes the NCCoE ACMVP project, including the deliverables from the TE Workstream.
+The September 2024 Status Report (https://doi.org/10.6028/NIST.CSWP.37.ipd) summarizes the NCCoE ACMVP project, including the deliverables from the TE Workstream.
 Since the publication of that report, the TE Workstream has been working to complete:

 - Test methods for functional testing TEs
 - Improvement of TE filtering coverage

 The ACMVP TE Workstream is led by Yi Mao of atsec and Shawn Geddis of Katalyst under the NCCoE ACMVP leadership of Murugiah Souppaya and Chris Celi of NIST.
 The workstream is in debt to the invaluable contributions from Alex Calis of NIST CMVP.
-The workstream benefited from contributions from the atsec team, including but not limited to Stephan Mueller, Walker Riley, and Swapneela Unkule; the Intertek Acumen Security team led by James Reardon with Chris Bell, Sowndar Gillan Gopi, and Rutwij Kulkarni; the AEGISOLVE team including but not limited to Travis Spann, Javier Martel, Mike McCarl, and Debbie Harrington; Ryan Thomas of Lightship Security; Barry Fussell and Andrew Karcher of Cisco; Alicia Squires and Courtney Maatta of Amazon; Marc Ireland of NXP; Mike Grimm of Microsoft; Ivan Teblin and Blaine Stone of SUSE; and Michael Dimond of the MITRE Corporation.
+The workstream benefited from contributions from the atsec team members including Stephan Mueller, Walker Riley, and Swapneela Unkule; the Intertek Acumen Security team led by James Reardon with Chris Bell, Sowndar Gillan Gopi, and Rutwij Kulkarni; the AEGISOLVE team members including Travis Spann, Javier Martel, Mike McCarl, and Debbie Harrington; Ryan Thomas of Lightship Security; Barry Fussell and Andrew Karcher of Cisco; Alicia Squires and Courtney Maatta of Amazon; Marc Ireland of NXP; Mike Grimm of Microsoft; Ivan Teblin and Blaine Stone of SUSE; and Michael Dimond of the MITRE Corporation.

 Test Methods for Functional Testing TEs
 -----------------------------------------

-The diverse set of cryptographic modules and their varying restrictive operating environments can create challenges in choosing the right approach and selection of an appropriate toolset to capture the evaluation TE.
+The diverse set of cryptographic modules and their varying restrictive operating environments can create challenges in choosing the right approach and selecting an appropriate toolset to capture the evaluation TE.
 The CMVP provides some limited guidance, but it is necessary to identify which test methods are relevant to the granularity of individual TEs.

 Testing Access
 ________________

-There is frequently a challenge in accessing the operational environment for effective testing of a cryptographic module.
-There are allowances for various methodologies to follow for accommodating these challenges.
+Accessing the operational environment for effective testing of a cryptographic module is a persistent challenge and allowances for various methodologies to follow for accommodating these challenges exist.
 For any given evaluation, it is assumed by default that the Testing Access used for all TEs is the same; however, any given TE might in fact require an alternate allowed Testing Access method to be used.

 The Testing Access methods are as follows:
    **Physical**